YadavDeepankar/YadavDeepankar/README.md

 - 📫 How to reach me **deepankarcse2@gmail.com**

-- ⚡ Fun fact **I ride a bike, therefore I set aside money for a FZ-X for a year.
-The longest ride I've ever taken was 650 kilometres long and took me 10 hours to complete from Gurgaon to Udaipur (Including 3 breaks in between).
+- ⚡ Fun fact **I ride a bike, The longest ride I've ever taken was 650 kilometres long and took me 10 hours to complete from Gurgaon to Udaipur (Including 3 breaks in between).
 I'm very proud of that trip, and I intend to shortly complete a Delhi-Ladakh circuit.**

 <br><br>
 <h2 align="left">Connect with me:</h2>